-In addition, there’s an interesting trend where this drag & drop experience and component reusability go hand in hand with embedded analytics.
-More BI companies now want to embed charts, tables, and grids into applications and low-code/no-code development platforms step in to offer this advantage.
+In addition, there’s an interesting trend where this drag-and-drop experience and component reusability go hand in hand with embedded analytics.
+More BI companies now want to embed charts, tables, and grids into applications, and low-code/no-code development platforms step in to offer this advantage.

 Single Source of Truth, DesignOps & DevOps